Dear reader of ADxS.org, please excuse the disruption.

 Other synonyms are hyperthyroidism, hyperthyroidism, thyroid hormone poisoning.

-Military personnel with hyperthyroidism were 70% more likely to have ADHD.79 68.3% of those affected had first been diagnosed with ADHD and only later received a diagnosis of hyperthyroidism.
+Military personnel with hyperthyroidism were 70% more likely to have ADHD.81 68.3% of the people with ADHD had first received their ADHD diagnosis and only later received their hyperthyroidism diagnosis.

-Another study found a 2.53-fold risk (OR) of autoimmune disorders of the thyroid hormone system in ADHD sufferers.33
+Another study found a 2.53-fold risk (OR) of autoimmune disorders of the thyroid hormone system in people with ADHD.33

 30. Endometriosis

-Women with endometriosis had double the risk (OR 1.98) of ADHD than their sisters without endometriosis.80
+Women with endometriosis had double the risk (OR 1.98) of ADHD than their sisters without endometriosis.82

 31. Polyarthritis

-One study found that gene variants that correlate with polyarthritis can causally increase the risk of ADHD.3
+One study found that gene variants that correlate with polyarthritis may causally increase the risk of ADHD.3

 32. Colitis

-One study found a 2.31-fold risk (OR) of ulcerative colitis in ADHD sufferers.81
+One study found a 2.31-fold risk (OR) of ulcerative colitis in people with ADHD.83

-In this context, we find it interesting that colitis is often associated with highly elevated adenosine levels.34 Adenosine inhibits dopamine, particularly in the striatum and other brain regions relevant to ADHD.
+In this context, it seems interesting to us that colitis is often associated with greatly increased adenosine levels.34 Adenosine inhibits dopamine, particularly in the striatum and other brain regions relevant to ADHD.
 In this respect, it is at least theoretically conceivable that colitis could also cause ADHD symptoms due to increased adenosine levels.
 More about adenosine at Adenosine In the chapter Neurological aspects.

 33. Ankylosing spondylitis / ankylosing spondylitis

-One study found a 2.78-fold risk (OR) of ankylosing spondylitis in people with ADHD.81
+One study found a 2.78-fold risk (OR) of ankylosing spondylitis in people with ADHD.83

 In this context, we find it interesting that ankylosing spondylitis is often associated with greatly increased expression of A2A and A3 adenosine receptors in the lymphocytes.35